hughrun/ephemetoot/README.md

 To do a test-run without actually deleting anything, run the script with the '--test' flag: `python3 ephemetoot.py --test`

+Depending on how many toots you have and how long you want to keep them, it may take a minute or two before you see any results.

 ## Live mode

 Run the script with no flags: `python3 ephemetoot.py`.

 Depending on how many toots you have and how long you want to keep them, it may take a minute or two before you see any results.

+Note that the Mastodon API limits toot deletions to 30 deletes per 30 minutes.
+If you are running `ephemetoot` for the first time and have a lot of toots to delete, it may take a while as the script will pause for 30 minutes when it reaches a multiple of 30 deletions.

+## Scheduling

+Deleting old toots daily is the best approach to keeping your timeline clean and avoiding problems wiht the API rate limit.

 To run automatically every day you could try using crontab:
   1. `crontab -e`
   2. `@daily python3 ~/ephemetoot/ephemetoot.py`

+Alternatively on MacOS you could use [launchd](https://www.launchd.info/).
+An install script to set up automation with launchd is [on the list](https://github.com/hughrun/ephemetoot/issues/5) of things to be done.

 # Bugs and suggestions

+Please check existing [issues](https://github.com/hughrun/ephemetoot/issues) and if your issue is not already listed, create a new one with as much detail as possible (but don't include your access token!).

+# Contributing

-Please log an **issue** with as much detail as possible (but don't include your access token!).
-If you want to suggest any changes or improvements, log an issue or have a chat to me on Mastodon before lodging a pull request.
+Contributions are very welcome, but if you want to suggest any changes or improvements, please log an issue or have a chat to [me on Mastodon](https://ausglam.space/@hugh) _before_ lodging a pull request.

 # License